North Carolina’s Motor Vehicle Code

 - Texting While Driving (NCGS 20-137.3 – 137.4A): In North Carolina, it is unlawful for anyone under the age of 18 years old or for school bus drivers to use a mobile phone while driving.
 For juveniles, this is an infraction.
 For bus drivers, it is a misdemeanor.
 It is also illegal for anyone to use a mobile phone to text, email, or write, read, or send other electronic messages while driving.
 Texting while driving is an infraction, except for school bus drivers, who will face a misdemeanor.
 If you were ticketed for being on the phone while driving, call a traffic lawyer right away.

-Penalties for North Carolina Traffic Offenses
+Penalties for North Carolina Traffic Violations

-Many people don’t think of traffic tickets being handled through the criminal justice process, but the potential penalties you face for a traffic offense will depend on whether the violation is an infraction, misdemeanor, or felony.
+Many people don’t think of traffic tickets being handled through the criminal justice process, but the potential penalties you face for a traffic violation will depend on whether the violation is an infraction, misdemeanor, or felony.

 Fines and Fees